rwiankowski/azurepractical/Content/Part1/azureActiveDirectory.md

 | Privileged Identity Management (PIM), just-in-time access	| 	|	|	|	| ● |
 | Lifecycle Workflows (preview)	| 	|	|	|	| ● |

 The table, taken from Microsoft's official documentation, could and should be more precise, especially on MFA.
 In a way, it hides the fact that Multi-Factor Authentication is not included in the free tier.
 At this point, you might feel the urge to point at the table and correct me.
-However, the Azure Active Directory free edition only provides MFA for accounts with full administrative permissions in the tenant.
+However, the Azure Active Directory free edition only provides MFA for accounts with administrative permissions in the tenant.
 And that group should be as small as possible.
 To get MFA and another handy security feature called Conditional Access, you will need a P1 license.
 That should be your default for a regular user.
 However, considering the components required for people who manage Azure AD and Azure Resources, you should go for P2, as it gives you Privileged Access Management.

 We will take a closer look at those security features very soon, but first, we need to get more familiar with a few other topics.